levigilbert/levigilbert.github.io/posts/sequencePlay.md

 - Consequences of the choices you make create new sequences.

 Earlier in the game you want to create more conflict than resolution.
 As the game progresses less conflict and more resolution bring the game to an end.

+### What you can do

+- Make it more difficult to get what you want.
+- Get what you want if it's been sufficiently difficult.
+- Want something else.
+- Have the opportunity to get what you need, but choose not to.
+- Get what you need if you've suffered sufficiently.
+- Telegraph what happens next.

+## Examples

+I'm going to write up a few examples of what this might look like if you're only using sequence play.

+### Solo

+**Name**: Clarence

+**Want**: To stop being dark and find the Death.

+**Need**: To have friends.

+I'm imagining Clarence has been stuck up in a tower too long and has a weird fascination with Death, but actually he just needs some friends.

+**Starting Sequence**: Clarence is up in his tower frantically going through stacks of books and scribbling notes on scrolls.
+In a shout of delight he yells "Finally, I've found you!", and unravels a map onto the table.

+Death would either be where lots of people are dieing or on holiday.

+"Looks like they're at the Red Coast?
+I thought that was a vacation destination?
+Maybe it's common for folks to die on vacation?"
+Clarence starts stuffing scrolls into a backpack, "No matter, we're off to the beach."

+The next sequence would probably be the beach.
+Clarence should have difficulty in getting what he wants so I'm guessing Death has left by the time he gets there.
+This would also be a good chance to potentially make friends, but I'm guessing at this time he has no interest in that.

 ## Takeaways